 This got me thinking though.
 Sure, it was easy enough for me to instruct him to reveal this hugely personal part of himself, but I wasn’t the one who had to face these people at work every day.
 Once you admit that you struggle with anxiety, depression, ADHD, or bipolar disorder, are you just putting a scarlet-like letter on yourself?
 Are you setting yourself up for failure read in the form of not getting the big project or the promotion?
 Of course, being discriminated against because of any kind of mental health issue is illegal (more on this below), but that doesn’t mean that your concerns with opening up about them aren’t valid.

-I trusted that Muse Coach and Licensed Social Worker, Melody Wilding, would know far more than me how to proceed, even though I don’t think the advice I gave my friend in his time of need was wrong.
+, Melody Wilding, would know far more than me how to proceed, even though I don’t think the advice I gave my friend in his time of need was wrong.
 His flight was postponed by a full day, giving him more time to prepare for the departure (time he used to visit his psychiatrist, in fact).
 He reported that his COO was glad he’d been honest, explaining that he’s familiar with anxiety disorder, having a family member who faces a similar challenge.
 The trip ended up going off without a hitch; if there had been any issues though, at least the COO wouldn’t have been shell-shocked.

 Understand Where You Are

 There’s something about being prepared that often adds a level of security to things.
 And yet, I asked Wilding, at what point do you reveal this information to your boss?
 During the interview?
 Once you have a job offer?
 As I half-suspected, Wilding tells me that there is no “single ‘right’ answer.”
 What you decide to do varies “depending on the individual’s conditions, symptoms, and comfort level in addition to the dynamics and culture of the workplace.”